Lead Like A Gardener Part 5:

 Whatever your role is in the community, we encourage you to take part in governance, whether it’s through attending SIP calls, joining a working group, or contributing to the design of de-grants.
 While the unique value proposition of the Stacks blockchain is what brings builders together now, governance––that is, the way the Stacks ecosystem works and makes decisions together––is what will help us achieve our shared mission of activating the Bitcoin economy.

-To get involved in any of the initiatives outlined above, please email [email protected].
+To get involved in any of the initiatives outlined above, please email jenny@stacks.org.